 Leadership Overview

-Washington County has 6 executives leading key functions including information technology, finance, human resources, and board leadership.
+Washington County has 5 executives leading key functions including finance, information technology, human resources, and board leadership.

-Driven by a commitment to public service, Washington County, Oregon focuses on delivering essential government services and fostering community well-being through strategic leadership and operational excellence.
+Driven by public service, Washington County, Oregon is dedicated to providing essential government services and fostering a thriving community through efficient operations and strategic governance.

-Driven by a commitment to public service, Washington County, Oregon focuses on delivering essential government services and fostering community well-being through strategic leadership and operational excellence.
+Driven by public service, Washington County, Oregon is dedicated to providing essential government services and fostering a thriving community through efficient operations and strategic governance.

 Leadership Roles at Washington County, Oregon